zdravkov/kendo-docs/api/wrappers/jsp/rangeSlider.md

 ### max `float`

-The maximum value of the
+The maximum value of the RangeSlider.

 #### Example
     <kendo:rangeSlider max="max">